-Japan and UNODC, through promoting the rule of law at the national and international levels, support the implementation of the 2030 Agenda for Sustainable Development while leaving no one behind and, for that purpose, support the meaningful engagement of youth and women in such efforts.
+Japan and UNODC, through promoting the rule of law, which is the basis of the international order that consists of friendly and equitable relations between states, as well as an essential cornerstone of a fair and just society within a country, at the national and international levels, support the implementation of the 2030 Agenda for Sustainable Development while leaving no one behind and, for that purpose, support the meaningful engagement of youth and women in such efforts.

-Japan and UNODC are committed to promoting justice and the rule of law while addressing challenges thereto, including trafficking of drugs and other illicit goods, terrorism, violent extremism, organized crime and corruption, as well as their commitment to promoting international cooperation.
+Japan and UNODC are committed to promoting justice and the rule of law while addressing challenges thereto, including combating drugs and other illicit goods trafficking, trafficking in persons and smuggling of migrants, terrorism, violent extremism, organized crime and corruption, as well as their commitment to promoting international cooperation.